JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-08-02-app-architecture.md

 This tutorial is for:

 * Complete Android beginners who want to learn app development basics in an enjoyable way,
+* People who want to learn [wavetable synthesis]({% post_url synthesis/2021-08-13-wavetable-synthesis-theory %}) and its implementation,
 * Android developers who want to learn the audio side of Android apps,
 * Kotlin developers who want to understand coroutines,
 * Android developers who want to see modern Android architecture in action,